filmgirl/podcasting-resources/README.md

 * [Blubrry][17] - Another OG podcast host, maintainer of the excellent PowerPress WordPress plugin.
 Includes website.
 * [WordPress.com][18] - $5/month and up plans support audio uploading and can be used for podcasting.
 * [Simplecast][23] - $12 a month, unlimited uploads/bandwidth.
-* [Squarespace][19] - If you have a legacy Squarespace plan, they are a good/easy option for podcasting.
+* [Squarespace](http://www.squarespace.com/rocket) - If you have a legacy Squarespace plan, they are a good/easy option for podcasting.
 Squarespace is likely too expensive to use primarily as a podcast host, but if you also want to use Squarespace as a website builder or store, it's a good option.
+You can use the code 'ROCKET' to get 10% off at sign-up.

     You can also embed a podcast feed from any other service into Squarespace.